Shagasresthaa/Shagasresthaa/README.md

 🔭 I’m currently working on IOT, Python and Web Technologies

-🌱 I’m currently learning React JS, Python, Flask and Postgres DB
+🌱 I’m currently learning Django, Python, Flask and Postgres DB

 📫 You can reach me at shagasresthaa@gmail.com

-🤝 Open for any collaboration on Open Source Projects